scaleconf/scaleconf.org/content/sponsor_options.md

 ##### Presence

-If you're looking to have some of your engineers on the ground, we would love to have some of your engineers bring a stand and talk shop with our attendees.
+Bring some of your engineers in to talk shop with our attendees.

     Area at the back of the hall (3m x 3m)
     Three extra conference tickets